gravitational/workshop/gravity_upgrade.md

 ```

 Notes:
-- This will create an "upgrade operation`, using our operation and planning system to manage the change to the cluster.
+- This will create an "upgrade operation`, using our operation and planning system to manage the change to the cluster and prevent other changes while the upgrade is in progress.
 - The operation for upgrade, will try and upgrade to the latest version in the cluster store.
 - The upgrade uses agents deployed to each node, to make the changes to the node for the upgrade.
 These agents are deployed automatically when starting the upgrade.
 - The agents also allow upgrade steps to be triggered from other nodes.
 So you as a user don't need to jump between each node for every individual step.